fbzyx/challenge/README.md

 ## Testing

-To test the complete application, go to the root folder (aquaticode_challenge) and run the following command in the terminal:
+To test the complete application, go to the root folder (challenge) and run the following command in the terminal:
 ```
 python -m unittest discover -s video_editor
 ```
-You can also run the tests from within the application folder as shown below:
+You can also run the tests from within the application folder (video_editor) as shown below:
 ```
 python -m unittest discover